 Next action was taken to avoid anymore disastrous launches while doing away with the draconian DRM’s.
 This was most notable when they removed the “online only” requirement for Sim City.
 At the same time, like Battlefield: Hardline were delayed just so more time could be put into fixing the glitches.
 This move payed-off as the game was released with little problems while being praised by critics and fans.

 Enter 2016 and EA impressed the gaming world by revealing that Battlefield 1 was taking players to the trenches of the Great War.
 Released only a week after Call of Duty: Infinite Warfare was announced, it quickly grew to become one of the most watched announcement trailers.
-While the trailer give gamers an idea of what to expect, the open beta demonstrated what players are going to expect.
-When the it was finally released in late October, it was highly praised by fans and critics as the best entry in the series.
+While the trailer gave gamers an idea of what to expect, the open beta demonstrated what players are going to expect.
+When the game was finally released in late October, it was highly praised by fans and critics as the best entry in the series.

-Battlefield 1 alone has not help repair EA’s reputation, other successful lunches in 2016 have also contributed to their comeback.
+Battlefield 1 alone has not help repair EA’s reputation, other successful launches in 2016 have also contributed to their comeback.
 Titanfall 2 proved to be just as popular as Battlefield while Mirror’s Edge Catalyst was also highly praised.
 Meanwhile sports titles like FIFA ’17 and Madden NFL ’17 has added to EA’s ongoing success in 2016.